EldarGljiva/to-do-list-app/README.md

 ## What I've Learned

 While working on this project, I deepened my understanding of JavaScript, HTML, and CSS.
 Besides that, I was introduced to NodeJS, ExpressJS, and EJS (for dynamic content).
 What made this experience even more enriching is that it was my first time working with a non-relational database, using MongoDB with Mongoose for data handling.
-Moreover, this project was my introduction to the MERN stack :).
+Moreover, this project was my introduction to the MERN stack.
 Exploring and integrating these technologies for the first time added an extra layer of excitement to the learning journey.
 I really liked using the MERN stack, and I'm excited to work on more projects with it in the future.

+## How to run
-⚠️ Note: Before running the application, make sure to run npm install to install the required dependencies.
+-open terminal > type npm install >type node app.js > type in browser: localhost:3000 ⚠️ Note: Before running the application, make sure to run npm install to install the required dependencies.

 ## Project Screenshots